godotengine/godot-docs/tutorials/animation/creating_movies.rst

   output file sizes.
 Most video hosting platforms do not support FPS values higher than 60, but you can use a higher value and use that to generate motion blur.
+- **Audio Quality:** The audio quality to use when writing a video to an OGV file, between ``-0.1`` and ``1.0`` (inclusive).
+Higher quality values result in better audio quality at the cost of very slightly larger file sizes.
+  Recommended quality values are between ``0.3`` and ``0.5``.
+Even at quality ``1.0``, compression remains lossy.
+- **Encoding Speed:** The speed level to use when writing a video to an OGV file.
+Faster speed levels have less compression efficiency.
+The image quality stays barely the same.
+- **Keyframe Interval:** Also known as GOP (Group Of Pictures), the maximum number of inter-frames to use when writing to an OGV file.
+Higher values can improve compression efficiency without quality loss but at the cost of slower video seeks.

 .. note::